jgoerner/corona-hackathon/doc/architecture/0007-knowledge-crunching.md

 ## Decision

-We use [Domain Story Telling](https://domainstorytelling.org/) to describe core use cases & interactions.
+We use [Domain Storytelling](https://domainstorytelling.org/) to describe core use cases & interactions.

 ## Consequences